JCMexplains/writing-for-success-2023/textbook.md

 > \[low-carbohydrate diets\] are great, but for most, any sensible eating
 > and exercise plan would work just as well."

-Notice how Jorge smoothly integrated the quoted material by starting the sentence with an introductory phrase.
+Notice how Jorge smoothly integrated the quote by starting with an introductory phrase.
+(The MLA calls this kind of introductory phrase a "signal phrase"; the APA does not appear to have a specific term for it.)
 His use of ellipses and brackets did not change the source's meaning.

 ### Documenting Source Material

-Throughout the writing process, be scrupulous about documenting information taken from sources.
-The purpose of doing so is twofold:
+Carefully document
+information taken from sources.
+There are two reasons for this:

 1. To give credit to other writers or researchers for their ideas
 2. To allow your reader to follow up and learn more about the topic if